DannyArends/CTLmapping/doc/joss/2016/paper.md

 QTL and CTL information, as discovered in GeneNetwork BXD mouse datasets.

-CTLmapping can be applied in model organism experimental crosses, such as mouse and the plant *Arabidopsis thaliana* (see example datasets below); as well as outbred-crosses, such as the Mouse diversity outbred cross (Mouse-DO), the Rat heterogeneous stock (Rat HS) and in
+CTL mapping can be applied in model organism experimental crosses, such as mouse and the plant *Arabidopsis thaliana* (see example datasets below); as well as outbred-crosses, such as the Mouse diversity outbred cross (Mouse-DO), the Rat heterogeneous stock (Rat HS) and in